akb825/DeepSea/README.md

 ## Windows

 Building is generally performed through Visual Studio.
+Unlike Linux and Mac, there is no commonly available package manager system to install the depndencies, so they must be built from source using their respective instructions.

-This can either be done through the CMake GUI tool or on the command line.
+Generating Visual Studio projects can either be done through the CMake GUI tool or on the command line.
 To generate Visual Studio 2017 projects from the command line, you can run the commands:

 	DeepSea$ mkdir build
 	DeepSea$ cd build